Since 2002, Nash rambler has been entertaining diners at

 in Sanford, Florida.
 He also appears throughout Central Florida.

 Prior to relocating to Florida in 1987, he performed extensively in Upstate New York and New England, appearing in venues such as the prestigious Caffe Lena in Saratoga Springs, New York, and summers in the Catskills.

 In 1986 his song "O, Albany" was chosen as the official song of the Albany, New York TriCentennial Celebration.

 His unique fingerstyle guitar playing has drawn accolades from players and audiences alike.
 No performance enhancements are used.
 No backing tracks, no loops, no vocal proccessors.
 No karaoke!

-In the summer of 1968, a friend of a friend had a part time radio show on WBFO-FM, the University of Buffalo radio station.
-I was able to get a spot and perform "It Ain't the Road" although I did change the words a bit 'cause my Dad was listening - hey, I was only 18.
+In the summer of 1968, a friend of a friend had a part time radio show on WBFO-FM, the University of Buffalo radio station. where Nash was able to get a spot and perform "It Ain't the Road".

 A December 9, 2001 article in the Orlando Sentinel featured the song "Harry's Tavern" about a now shuttered neighborhood watering hole.
 Read the full text here: Harry's Tavern.
 The weblink cited in the article (http://mp3.com/nashrambler) has not been available since the demise of the original mp3.com in the early 2000's.